cloudControl/documentation/Guides/Ruby/Ruby on Rails.md

 ### Production Database

 By default, Rails 3 uses SQLite for all the environments.
-However, it is not recommended to use SQLite on cloudControl because the filesystem is [not persistent][filesystem].
+However, it is not recommended to use SQLite on dotCloud because the filesystem is [not persistent][filesystem].
 To use a database, you should choose an Add-on from [Data Storage category][data-storage-addons].

 In this tutorial we use PostgresSQL with the [ElephantSQL Add-on][postgres-addon].
 This is why we have modified the `Gemfile` by moving the `sqlite3` line to ":development, :test" block and added a new ":production" group with "pg" and ["cloudcontrol-rails"][gem itself] gems.